 What’s more, the dry skin of my big toes (a problem that levothyroxine had cleared up) returned:

 But worst of all was the tinnitus.
 I first noticed it in November 2016.
 I could hear a ringing in my ears most of the time – even when I was outside on the street.
 This was a low point in my life.
-All the time I heard a high-pitched ringing.
+I heard a high-pitched ringing all the time.
 All the time.

 I realised that a high dosage of NDT could be causing the tinnitus, so I reduced my dosage to 2-3 grains per day.
 But after a month on this lowered dosage, the tinnitus was still there, strong as ever.